instaclustr/cadence-cookbooks-instafood/cookbooks/child-workflows/child-workflows-megafood.md

 ## Wrapping Up

-In this article we got first-hand experience with Cadence and how to use it for polling.
+In this article we got first-hand experience with Cadence and how to use child workflows.
 We also showed you how to get a Cadence cluster running with our Instaclustr platform and how easy it is to get an application connect to it.
 If you’re interested in Cadence and want to learn more about it, you may read about other use cases and documentation at [Cadence workflow - Use cases](https://cadenceworkflow.io/docs/use-cases/).